Lots of visitors made it to the show, but could it have been even busier?

-With that in mind, you must realise that those non-showing visitors are not just hurting the organiser, they are potentially hurting your business and your ability as an exhibitor, to make new sales too.
+With that in mind, you must realise that those non-showing visitors are not just hurting the organiser, they are potentially hurting your business and your ability as an exhibitor, to make new sales.

 They really mean products and suppliers that they have not come across before.
 It doesn’t mean brand new launch products.
 It means things that are new to their businesses.

-Knowing what motivates people to visit trade shows, i.e. “new,” think about the new things in your business that will resonate.
+When you know what motivates people to visit trade shows, i.e. “new,” get thinking about the “new” things in your business that will resonate.

 - Product modifications, tweaks, new case studies, new applications that have been launched.
 Price reductions or savings.
 They all count as “new”